How to get cash from a credit card

 There may be other ways to access cash when you need it.
 But it’s important to understand the details before you make any decisions.

-• Checking account or emergency fund: If you have cash in a checking or savings account, you may want to consider tapping into those funds first and avoid the interest and fees associated with a cash advance.
+Checking account or emergency fund: If you have cash in a checking account or emergency fund, you may want to consider tapping into those funds first and avoid the interest and fees associated with a cash advance.

 There are also risky alternatives to be aware of.
 One example is called a cash advance loan.
 This is a type of payday loan.
 These short-term, high-interest loans can end up being very expensive.
-They can be so risky that some states prohibit payday loans altogether.
+They can have such high costs that some states prohibit payday loans altogether.

 Key takeaways: How to get cash from a credit card

-Cash advances can offer a convenient way to get cash from a credit card.
-But they often come with fees and higher interest rates than those of other credit card transactions.
+You can get cash from your credit card through a cash advance.
+While it may be a convenient way to get cash from a credit card, it often comes with fees and higher interest rates than those of other credit card transactions.

 If you’re looking for a way to earn cash back rewards on spending you’re already doing, a cash back credit card may be right for you.
-You can compare Capital One rewards cards and find out whether you’re pre-approved for cards before you apply.
+You can compare Capital One credit cards and find out whether you’re pre-approved before you apply—without impacting your credit scores.